 7. Check Your Detectors

-Smoke and carbon monoxide detectors are important all year round, but even more so during the winter months.
+Smoke and carbon monoxide detectors are important all year round, especially during the winter.
 When you are running your fireplace or any other heating element, you are running the risk of both starting a fire and trapping carbon monoxide in your home.

 Even if you replaced your smoke detector battery, you should replace it before the winter months.
 The last thing you want is to get up in the middle of a freezing night because your smoke alarm is beeping to tell you it needs a new battery.